 - Data will resume processing and deletion will not occur

-- There will be a gap in the data for the time period between February 15th and when the Terms were accepted
+- There will be a gap in the data for the time period between when the property stops processing data and when the Terms were accepted

 Upgrade your property